 1. Employee Engagement Gets Revitalized With Mobile Tech

 Business owners and staff are refocusing on employee engagement, and it's no surprise why.
-Engaged employees put more time and hard work into their duties and responsibilities and feel more connected to the organization for which they work.
+Engaged mobile workers provide better services and put more time and hard work into their duties and responsibilities and feel more connected to the organization for which they work.
 They are also more likely to show up at work, sending absentee rates downward.
 Engaged employees know they belong, that they are important, work for an excellent team, and look up to the company culture and values.
 They have no problem exhibiting the behavior that makes their services top-notch, and they represent the company mission and values desirably.

 There are many ways of engaging employees and motivating them to give their best performance.
-Supervisors and management should try to:
+Supervisors, managers and company leadership should try to:

 - Encourage communication with an open-door policy

 - Share information and updates among teams

 - Develop personal connections

 - Take breaks for a short time, or micro-breaks, every hour or couple of hours

 - Provide options for ongoing training and personal development

 When employees get motivated by other team members and management and feel they are a part of something bigger, they look forward to coming to work, arrive early, perform above expectations, and show the right attitude.
 By keeping communication windows open and working on relations, there is a dynamic of understanding.